Travel & Teach - Colombia

 'It is the most beautiful country, quite unique physically too, like a latin Switzerland.
 The scenery is extraordinary, sweeping vistas and mountain ridges.’

-Not what you might expect to hear about a country with one of the ‘most dangerous’ reputations.
-But Colombia is indeed beautiful, as Chris Vellacott describes below in the Comments section.
+Not what you might expect to hear about a country with one of the most dangerous reputations.
+But Colombia is indeed beautiful, as Global English graduate Chris Vellacott describes in the Comments section.

-It is not the most popular EFL destination, however, with little EFL infrastructure compared with its neighbours and a reputation for crime, danger and kidnapping.
-And the drugs, of course.
+It is not the most popular EFL destination, however, with little EFL infrastructure compared with its neighbours and a reputation for crime, danger and drugs, of course.
 So it is one for the more adventurous TEFL traveller who will look for the positives; incredibly friendly people and a real experience.

 British Council http://www.britishcouncil.org/